Ingleburn

 Ingleburn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ingleburn has a high level of cultural diversity, with 44.2 percent of its population born overseas and 44.7 percent speaking a language other than English at home.
-Christianity is the main religion in Ingleburn, making up 51.1 percent of people there.
-However, Islam is overrepresented compared to Greater Sydney, comprising 13.4 percent of Ingleburn's population versus 12.5 percent regionally.
+Ingleburn has a high level of cultural diversity, with 44.2% of its population born overseas and 44.7% speaking a language other than English at home.
+Christianity is the predominant religion in Ingleburn, comprising 51.1% of the population.
+Islam is notably overrepresented in Ingleburn compared to Greater Sydney, making up 13.4% of the population versus 12.5%.

 Frequently Asked Questions - Diversity